 The chemotherapy drugs that are prescribed by your oncologist affect all cells that are growing quickly, not just cancer cells.
 Normal fast growing cells such as hair follicles, the cells that line your mouth or gut, and blood cells are also affected.
 That is why you get treatment side effects.
 The normal healthy cells can heal and regrow better than cancer cells.
 The time between treatments, also known as cycles, gives time for your normal cells to heal.

 IMMUNOTHERAPY

 Immunotherapy is different than chemotherapy because it uses your own immune system to fight cancer.
 Immunotherapy can sometimes be called biotherapy.
 Immunotherapy may be prescribed alone or together with chemotherapy.
-This intravenous treatment is also given on Level 2.

 YOUR SYSTEMIC THERAPY APPOINTMENT SCHEDULE